eugenekoran/film-project/README.md

 To answer to this simple question you need to know a lot about this world.
 You need to recognize colors and shapes, be able to count and compare.
 Traditional neural networks will have hard time trying to answer to this question.

 Source of this image is [CLEVR dataset](http://cs.stanford.edu/people/jcjohns/clevr/).
-It is diagnostic dataset created to facilitate development of artificial intelligence systems that can reason and answer questions about visual data.
-It consists of 100.000 images with 10 questions attached to each image.
-Dataset built in a way that over 835.000 questions are unique.
+It is a diagnostic dataset created to facilitate development of artificial intelligence systems that can reason and answer questions about visual data.
+It consists of 100.000 images with 10 logical questions attached to each image.
+Dataset was built in a way that over 835.000 questions are unique.

 In images objects exist in 6 possible colors, 4 possible shapes and 2 materials: metal and rubber.